spruceid/kepler/README.md

 #### Local Storage

-When `storage.blocks.type` and `storage.indexes.type` are `Local`, the local filesystem will be used for application stoage.
+When `storage.blocks.type` and `storage.indexes.type` are `Local`, the local filesystem will be used for application storage.
 The following config options will become available:

 | Option               | env var                     | description                                                    |
 |:---------------------|:----------------------------|:---------------------------------------------------------------|